rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 To support clinical safety activities undertaken during any deployment phases of a project or programme of work the following documentation will be required to form a part of the overall approval process.

-Deployment of changes to any of the RCPCH dGC health IT systems follows an industry-standard pattern of 'code promotion' using a Git Branch-based strategy.
+Deployment of changes to any of the RCPCH dGC Health IT systems follows an industry-standard pattern of 'code promotion' using a Git Branch-based strategy.
 New features are developed in branches specific to that feature.
-Following successful testing, user acceptance, and automated tests, a successful feature can be merged into the next branch 'up' which may be an 'alpha' or other nomenclature.
+Following successful testing, user acceptance, and automated tests, a successful feature can be merged into the next branch 'up' which may be a `test` branch or other nomenclature.
 The process of merging requires code review by nominated individuals and is a further opportunity for clinical safety review.

-Code in the 'live' branch is changed relatively infrequently (except for urgent security or safety updates) but the code which is promoted into 'live' wuld have by then undergone several rounds of review as it progressed through our branch promotion strategy.
+Code in the `live` branch is changed relatively infrequently (except for urgent security or safety updates) but the code which is promoted into `live` would have by then undergone several rounds of review as it progressed through our branch promotion strategy.

 ### Incident Management

-Clinical Risk Management activities within the Organisation and thehealthcare IT programmes and services offered are completed within the corporate risk management strategy.
+Clinical Risk Management activities within the Organisation and the healthcare IT programmes and services offered are completed within the corporate risk management strategy.
 As such, clinical safety related incidents are dealt with in a similar manner as other incidents within the organisational such as financial,reputational, technical and other service impacting categories.

 ### Safety Incident Management Process